apache/beam/sdks/typescript/README.md

   * Actually use worker threads for multiple bundles.

-* External transforms

-  * Using external transforms requires that the external expansion service already be started and its address provided.
-We would like to automatically start it as we do in Python.

 * API

   * There are several TODOs of minor features or design decisions to finalize.